truenas/documentation/content/SCALECLIReference/System/CLITruenas.md

 {{< /expand >}}

 #### Usage
 From the CLI prompt, enter:

 <code>system truenas update_customer_information customer_information_update={"company":"<em>Name</em>", "primary_use_case":"<em>use1</em>", "other_primary_use_case":"<em>use2</em>"}</code>

 Where *Name* is the customer company, *use1* is the primary use-case for the system, and *use2* is the other primary or secondary use-case for the system.
-Press <kbd>Enter</kbd>.
-The command returns a chart of stored customer information.

-When making complex changes, enter `update_customer_information --` to use the interactive arguments editor.

 {{< expand "Command Example" "v" >}}
 ```
 system truenas update_customer_information customer_information_update={"company":"iXsystems", "primary_use_case":"testing", "other_primary_use_case":"documentation"}
 +----------------+---------------------------+